 “The business model was changing from client to client and becoming fragmented.
 At the same time, the table structure grew enormous with numerous dead columns,” added Ranjan.
 “We needed to adapt and rebuild the app to meet these evolving needs and ensure that field engineers could update customized fields themselves.
 We needed a really robust, dynamic platform that could hold a lot of data while also updating information on the fly.”

-After migrating operations to AWS, WeKan chose MongoDB Atlas, Atlas Data Federation, and Atlas App Services as its application data platform.
+After migrating operations to AWS, WeKan chose MongoDB Atlas Data Federation and Atlas App Services as its developer data platform (Atlas).
 Atlas offers a fully managed cloud database service with built-in automation, and Atlas Data Federation provides federated query capabilities to natively data query across MongoDB and AWS S3, while Atlas App Services simplifies the critical edge-to-cloud sync and provides backend services to speed development work, including triggers, functions, and GraphQL.

 On the mobile side, WeKan migrated to MongoDB Atlas Device Sync in order to move data between mobile devices in the field and RideKleen’s backend.
 “It’s really seamless,” shared Ranjan.
 “It only took us four weeks, because it’s a native integration between Realm and Atlas on AWS.”
 By eliminating the need to write thousands of lines of conflict resolution and networking code, Atlas Device Sync makes it simple for RideKleen to sync critical business data reliably and securely.